 Well, it turns out it’s not easy to do well.
 In fact, we’re not doing a good enough job at all.
 Only 13% of employees ‘rate L&D opportunities in their organisation over the past year as very effective’.
 And only 21% said ‘they feel well equipped to do their job to the best possible standard.’

-But we’re aware that magpie isn’t the only way to help deliver change.
+But we’re aware that Filtered isn’t the only way to help deliver change.
 We see the best results for the businesses we care about as part of a concerted, coordinated change campaign the whole organisation is unified behind.
-We constantly strive to improve the ease with which magpie integrates with adjacent technologies and change campaign plans.
+We constantly strive to improve the ease with which Filtered integrates with adjacent technologies and change campaign plans.

 However, despite the fact that pretty much every organisation (85%) is undergoing change programmes in one form or another, there is very little data out there on how to support them through development of the right skills and capabilities.